MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 ### Entitlement through AI Builder trial
 Entitlement can be through a trial.
 Credits are then linked to a user.
 Trials are available only when there's no paid capacity within the organization (tenant).
-In case of a trial, there is no need of allocating credits to an environment.
+In a trial, there's no need of allocating credits to an environment.
 Trials can be used in any environment.
-A trial brings 200K credits and is valid 30 days.
+A trial brings 200,000 credits and is valid 30 days.
 Once credits are consumed, AI Builder models are blocked for this user.
-At the end of the 30 days, a trial can be renewed, and user receives another 200K credits.
+At the end of the 30 days, a trial can be renewed, and user receives another 200,000 credits.
 Renewal is only allowed for a limited number of times.

 See [AI Builder trial](ai-builder-trials.md) documentation page.

-## Make credits available for an environment : allocated and unallocated credits
+## Make credits available for an environment: allocated and unallocated credits

-By default, the credits are unallocated (aka unassigned) and available as a pool on the organization (tenant), which can be used on any environment.
+By default, the credits are unallocated (also known as unassigned) and available as a pool on the organization (tenant), which can be used on any environment.

-As an administrator, you'll assess which environments must consume AI Builder credits.
-Use the [AI Builder calculator](https://powerapps.microsoft.com/ai-builder-calculator/) site to define how many predictions will happen in a monthly period on each one and assess the credits to allocate.
+As an administrator, you assess which environments must consume AI Builder credits.
+Use the [AI Builder calculator](https://powerapps.microsoft.com/ai-builder-calculator/) site to estimate how many predictions happen in a monthly period on each one and assess the credits to allocate.

 Allocation happens in Power Platform admin center: in Resources > Capacity > Summary tab, select "Assign to an environment" in the upper-left menu bar